dodyg/practical-aspnetcore/projects/5-0/sfa/wiki/README.md

 # Wiki

 **Note**.
-This sample uses preview features of C# 9 that is only available on .NET 5 SDK Preview 7.
-Since this preview has not been released yet, download it from the nightly build [here](https://github.com/dotnet/installer).
+This sample uses preview features of C# 9 that is only available on [.NET 5 SDK Preview 7](https://dotnet.microsoft.com/download/dotnet/5.0).

 This is a Single File Application (SFA) that provide wiki functionality.